farulivan/static-site-generator/content/investigate-logs/blame-dependencies/index.md

 ## ⏮️ [Rollback the dependencies](/investigate-logs/blame-dependencies/rollback)

-Revert the package.json to the previous version.
+Revert package.json.
 Ship the old code.
-Fix it properly on Monday.
+Fix it Monday.
 Safe and boring.

 ## 🚀 [Update ALL dependencies to latest](/investigate-logs/blame-dependencies/update-all)

-Maybe the issue is that we're not on the LATEST latest?
-Update everything to the newest versions.
+Maybe we need the LATEST latest?
+Update everything.
 YOLO.

 ---